 - Malfunctions in any "warranted parts" caused by any of the following: abuse, misuse, unapproved modification or alteration, tampering, disconnection, or improper or inadequate maintenance.
-The warranty also does not cover replacement of listed parts in the event that the vehicle has been rendered emissions non-compliant in the state of California through actions noted above. - Damage resulting from accident, acts of nature or other events beyond the control of Harley-Davidson. - The repair or replacement of "warranted parts" which are scheduled for replacement prior to 18641 mi (30,000 km), once these parts have been replaced at the first replacement interval as part of required maintenance services. - 4.
-Repairs and services performed by anyone other than an authorized Harley-Davidson Dealer (except in case of emergency as defined above). - Loss of time, inconvenience, loss of use of the motorcycle, towing of the vehicle, or commercial loss and/or consequential damages, except as otherwise required under Title 13 CCR 2036(d)(7).
+The warranty also does not cover replacement of listed parts in the event that the vehicle has been rendered emissions non-compliant in the state of California through actions noted above. - 2.
+Damage resulting from accident, acts of nature or other events beyond the control of Harley-Davidson. - 3.
+The repair or replacement of "warranted parts" which are scheduled for replacement prior to 30,000 km (18641 mi), once these parts have been replaced at the first replacement interval as part of required maintenance services. - 4.
+Repairs and services performed by anyone other than an authorized Harley-Davidson Dealer (except in case of emergency as defined above). - 5.
+Loss of time, inconvenience, loss of use of the motorcycle, towing of the vehicle, or commercial loss and/or consequential damages. - 6.
 Repairs on any motorcycle of which odometer mileage has been changed so that mileage cannot be readily determined.

-TO THE FULLEST EXTENT ALLOWED BY LAW, NEITHER HARLEY-DAVIDSON NOR ITS AUTHORIZED DEALERS SHALL BE LIABLE FOR LOSS OF TIME, INCONVENIENCE, TOWING OF THE VEHICLE, LOSS OF MOTORCYCLE USE, COMMERCIAL LOSS OR OTHER INCIDENTAL OR CONSEQUENTIAL DAMAGES.
+TO THE FULLEST EXTENT ALLOWED BY LAW, NEITHER HARLEY-DAVIDSON NOR ITS AUTHORIZED DEALERS

+SHALL BE LIABLE FOR LOSS OF TIME, INCONVENIENCE, TOWING OF THE VEHICLE, LOSS OF MOTORCYCLE USE, COMMERCIAL LOSS OR OTHER INCIDENTAL OR CONSEQUENTIAL DAMAGES.